Magic Longsword

 Introduction of the SoH

-The History of the Rose Shield, Mercenary Shield, Kreaell Shield, and Rose Armor
+The History of the Rose Shield, Mercenary Shield, Kreal Shield, and Rose Armor

-Currently a warlord sword exists in game and was recentlty sold but no details on it are known…
+Currently a warlord sword exists in game but no details on it are known…

 The Demon Powered Shield